rolandinsh/wp_referrer_spam_blocklist/readme.txt

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory
-2. Activate the WP referrer spam blacklist plugin through the 'Plugins' menu in WordPress
+2. Activate the WP referrer spam blocklist plugin through the 'Plugins' menu in WordPress
 3. Done

 WP-CLI